wexond/browser-base/README.md

 [![Travis](https://img.shields.io/travis/wexond/wexond.svg?style=flat-square)](https://travis-ci.org/wexond/wexond)
 [![AppVeyor](https://img.shields.io/appveyor/ci/Sential/wexond.svg?style=flat-square)](https://ci.appveyor.com/project/Sential/wexond)

 Wexond is a _free_, _open-source_ and _extensible_ web browser with material design, which lets you browse the web without any ads thanks to built-in ad blocker.
-The API in extensions system lets you to extend browser by additional functionality.
+The API in extensions system lets you to extend the browser by additional functionality and customize it to your own needs.
 Wexond works on each desktop platform, thanks to `Electron`.
-For building the browser interface, we use `React` which is useful framework for creating components, `Sass` for styling them and `MobX` for managing states.
+For building the browser interface, we use `React`, `styled-components` and `MobX`.
 We also use Material Design components from our framework [`nersent-ui`](https://github.com/nersent/nersent-ui).
-To manage plugins we use our [`wexond-package-manager`](https://github.com/wexond/wexond-package-manager) (wpm).
+For simple extensions and themes management, we use [`wexond-package-manager`](https://github.com/wexond/wexond-package-manager) (wpm).

 </div>